 If they say that they don’t have an idea what to try or do, that’s your cue to step in and recommend some activities that might interest them.
 Consider their personality, mobility, health condition, and interests when suggesting something they can be interested in.
 To give you some ideas, here are several relaxing and therapeutic activities that your senior loved ones may like:

 You may not usually associate yoga with senior people, but it’s actually a good activity that can help them improve their balance and flexibility.
 When done regularly, yoga may also uplift their mood and boost their strength.
-Now that they’re in their retirement years, there’s no other perfect time to pick up a healthier and relaxing habit that they’ve never tried during their working years.
+Now that they’re in their retirement years, there’s no other perfect time to pick up a healthier and more relaxing habit that they’ve never tried during their working years.

 Being a relaxing type of exercise, yoga can reduce stress as you learn to relieve your body of tension.
 Apart from that, it may help in lowering blood pressure and heart rate.
 As a result, your breathing improves, and your anxiety will be lessened.
 Yoga can also give other benefits such as improved mobility and muscle strength, enhanced sleeping habits, and stronger bones.

-Now that they’re in their retirement years, there’s no other perfect time to find a yoga studio and pick up a healthier and relaxing habit that they’ve never tried during their working years.
-Start with gentle classes for beginners at first, and as you go through it, you’ll feel when you’re ready to take on more advanced classes.
+Now that they’re in their retirement years, there’s no other perfect time to find a yoga studio and pick up a healthier and more relaxing habit that they’ve never tried during their working years.
+Start with gentle classes for beginners at first, and as you go through them, you’ll feel when you’re ready to take on more advanced classes.
 The instructor should also be able to educate you more about the classes and levels that you may take on.